-5.2.1 We believe that the Council can demonstrate significant improvements in the delivery of key services.
-We have turned around weak services into good performers (eg Revenues and Benefits: Planning) and have introduced new services in support of our own and partners' priorities.
+We believe that the Council can demonstrate significant improvements in the delivery of key services.
+We have turned around weak services into good performers (eg Revenues and Benefits; Planning) and have introduced new services in support of our own and partners' priorities.
 We are proud of our Handyman/Gardening Service, operated through the Springboard Housing Association.
-We joint fund (with the County Council and CDRP) this service which has seen a rapid increase in uptake.
+We joint fund (with the County Council) this service which has seen a rapid increase in uptake.
 Clearly the maintenance of gardens and the exterior of homes reduces the risks of opportunistic crime; similarly such services help to prevent falls in the home and therefore hospital admissions, thus enabling people to stay living in their homes.
 Thus the service contributes successfully to the national and County Council priorities of crime reduction and independent living.

-5.2.2 One service area where the Council has sought to achieve step change improvement is that of recycling.
-This was reinforced by the service inspection in 2006 which considered the service to be only fair.
+One service area where the Council has sought to achieve step change improvement is that of recycling.
 Whilst customer satisfaction is relatively high with local recycling facilities, nevertheless the Council has been struggling to meet its targets set by Defra.
-For some years now financial provision has been planned for increased costs with a new contract that includes a significant improvement in the level of recycling (at least doubling from the current level of around 19%).
+For some years now financial provision has been planned for increased costs with a new contract that includes a significant improvement in the level of recycling (at least doubling from the current level of around 18%).
 A major procurement exercise was undertaken in 2007 with a new waste management contract being phased in from 1 April 2008, with a step change in our recycling collection commencing in early June 2008.
-In parallel the Council has been working on promoting recycling and education to increase participation.

-5.2.3 The Council is assured of the success of the new contract in that the new contractor (SITA) has devised and is implementing a detailed mobilisation plan to ensure that contract requirements are being met from the start of the contact.
+The Council is assured of the success of the new contract in that the new contractor (SITA) has devised and is implementing a detailed mobilisation plan to ensure that contract requirements are being met from the start of the contact.